microsoft/minecraft-samples/npc_dialogue_sample/README.md

 1. Select My NPC Dialogue Behavior Pack and click Activate to add the behavior pack to the world.
 1. Click Create to create your world.

-Now, you can create an NPC named Ducky and receive a very cool item for chatting with them.
+Now you can create an NPC named Ducky and receive a very cool item for chatting with them.

 ## Manifest